waTeim/node-julia/README.md

 ## eval

-This function takes a single string argument and evaluates it like it was typed in the *Julia* REPL and returns the result to a function callback.
+This function takes a single string argument and evaluates it like it was typed in the Julia *REPL* and returns the result to a function callback.

 ### Examples

-    julia.eval("rand(10,10)",function(x)
+    julia.eval('rand(10,10)',function(x)
     {
        console.log(x);
     });

-This would invoke the function **rand**(10,10) and return a 10x10 2-dimentional matrix and print the results.
-Matricies are converted to *Javascript* Arrays.
+This would invoke the function **rand(10,10)** and return a 10x10 2-dimentional matrix and print the results.
+Matricies are converted to Javascript arrays.

     julia.eval("e^10",function(x)
     {
        console.log(x);
     });

-This would compute exp(10) and print the result as a *Javascript* **Number**.
+This would compute **exp(10)** and print the result as a Javascript *Number*.

 ## exec

-This function takes a **String** as the first argument indicating the name of the *Julia* function to call followed by any number of arguments to be used as arguments to the *Julia* function.
+This function takes a *string* as the first argument which is the name of the Julia function to call followed by any number of arguments to be used as arguments to the Julia function.
 The final argument is a function callback.

 ### Example